Eastern Zhejiang province preserves a tradition of weddings with a “ten li honor guard”

 All wedding decorations and gifts are painted an auspicious red.
 The bride’s dowry would often include all manner of practical necessities, including furniture such as wardrobes, chests, and water basins.
 Placed at the front of the wedding procession, the dowry is on full display to show off the prestige of the two parties.

-The most ornate bridal sedan chairs could reach 1.5 meters in length and 2.75 meters in height, with 250 Chinese characters and numerous animals, birds and scenes carved onto the wood.
+The most ornate bridal sedan chair could reach 1.5 meters in length and 2.75 meters in height, with 250 Chinese characters and numerous animals, birds and scenes carved onto the wood.
 The chair would also be painted red, and accented with gold leaf for those wealthy enough to afford it.
-When sending off the bride, the exquisite chair, the solemn carriers, and elaborate displays of gifts resemble a minature moving palace.
-Preserved examples from the Qing dynasty (1616 — 1911)are on display at the Zhejiang Museum in Hangzhou.
+When sending off the bride, the exquisite chair, the solemn carriers, and elaborate displays of gifts resemble a miniature moving palace.
+Preserved examples from the Qing dynasty (1616 — 1911) are on display at the Zhejiang Provincial Museum in Hangzhou.

 During the wedding ceremony the bride would wear an embroidered cape and coronet decorated with phoenixes.
 The woman could wear these clothes only twice in her lifetime: for her wedding, and during her funeral.
 Typically, only nobles and their families could afford such flamboyant clothing and elaborate decorations in the past, and they were used to signal a family’s social status.
 The bride of a lower ranking official would wear a cape decorated only with flowers; women marrying middle-ranking officials had capes sewn with mandarin ducks and the Asian paradise flycatcher bird; and the bridal capes of those marrying high-ranking officials families featured peacock and pheasant designs.